 Also, the discriminative models generally outperform generative models in classification tasks, but the generative model shines over generative model in creativity/generation task.

-Deep Neural Network
+Automate human tasks with Deep Neural Network

-In the last few years, there has been an explosion of Deep Neural Networks natural language with a good accuracy.
+In the last few years, there has been an explosion of Deep Neural Networks that are capable of performing image classification, voice recognition and understanding natural language with a good accuracy.

 The current state of the art algorithms within the field of deep neural network are able to learn highly complex models of the patterns inherent in a set of data.
-While the capabilities are impressive, But,
+While the capabilities are impressive, But, human beings are capable of doing much more than just image recognition or understanding what people are talking around and automating those task through machine seems far-fetched.

 Let us see some use-cases where we need human creativity (at least as of now):